rrx02/lk-agent-project/README.md

 - capture the profile name, URL, headline and current company from the current LinkedIn profile;
 - turn the title into a simple opener that matches the profile, for example: “I saw you’re a Fullstack Developer at Acme — how’s that chapter going?”;
+- vary message openers with casual, recruiter-aware, playful and leadership-safe styles;
+- adjust tone by role family: light sarcasm for engineering/data/cloud profiles, self-aware jokes for recruiters, and calmer copy for leadership profiles;
 - show profile photo and banner previews so the recruiter can add a real image observation, such as a city skyline, technology banner, certification graphic, event, sport, pet or funny detail;
 - summarize useful About/profile text and suggest a natural follow-up;
 - summarize only skills that match the person’s title, so a recruiter profile does not get a frontend pitch and a backend profile does not get a product pitch;